-When someone you love has developed alcohol addiction, it can be impossible to put aside your own personal feelings and look at their disease as just that — a disease.
+When someone you love has developed an alcohol addiction, it can be impossible to put aside your own personal feelings.
+And look at their disease as just that — a disease.
 That is because addiction is so deeply personal and can cloud the perception and judgment of everyone involved.
 Sometimes, alcohol addiction can be so bluntly overwhelming that the people it impacts the most are in a state of denial that anything is wrong.
-It may sound odd, however it occurs much more often than people may think.
+It may sound odd, however, it occurs much more often than people may think.
 That is because alcohol addiction is painful, traumatic, and anxiety-provoking, oftentimes triggering everyone it touches into survival mode.

 What are the Signs and Symptoms of Alcohol Addiction?